ADVERTISEMENT

 2 Aug 2004

 Eric Clapton bought a 50% share in Cordings to save the historic gentleman's outfitters from closure.
 The store, based in London since 1839 had run into financial difficulties.
-The guitarist said he had been fond of the shop since a window display caught his eye when he was 16, and had become a regular shopper their.
+The guitarist said he had been fond of the shop since a window display caught his eye when he was 16 and had become a regular shopper there.
 Cordings was the originator of the Covert coat and the Tattersall shirt and made riding boots for the Queen Mother, the Duke of Windsor and Mrs Simpson.

 24 Jun 2004